brandonminch/backbone-todomvc-tutorial/README.md

 Using git, commit your changes locally with a commit message describing what has changed.

+Merge the changes made in exercise-01 into the exercise-01-complete branch.

 Push your changes to your remote repo on github.

 Login to Github.com and go to the source repo at https://github.com/brandonminch/backbone-todomvc-tutorial.
-Create a pull request to have your changes merged into the
+Create a pull request to have your changes merged into the exercise-01-complete branch of the source repo.